microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 ## Analysis chaining

-Once a face has been detected, Media Server can perform further analytics, including gender estimation and clothing color determination.
+Once a face has been detected, Media Server can perform further analytics, including gender estimation and clothing color detection.

 For example, to enable face demographics analysis on tracked faces, we could include the following configuration lines: